Addition systems

 • Fresh Catalyst Addition System (CAS), up to 120t capacity or 4t day hopper design.

-• Multi-Source Catalyst Addition System (MSCAS) – A skid mounted unit that can draw catalyst and additives from up to 4 separate hoppers or tote bins.
+• Multi-Source Catalyst Addition System (MSCAS), a skid mounted unit that can draw catalyst and additives from up to 4 separate hoppers or tote bins.

-• COP Mini Loader designed to add shots as small as 0.1 kgs/day to accurately spread promoter addition throughout the day to improve afterburn and CO control.
+• COP Mini Loader, designed to add shots as small as 0.1 kgs/day to accurately spread promoter addition throughout the day to improve after burn and CO control.

-In the Johnson Matthey Catalyst Withdrawal System, hot spent catalyst is withdrawn continuously into a collection vessel which is very similar to a 200ft3 addition system on load cells.
+In the Johnson Matthey Catalyst Withdrawal System, hot spent catalyst is withdrawn continuously into a collection vessel which is very similar to a 200 ft3 addition system on load cells.
 The rate of catalyst withdrawal is dynamically controlled using vessel weight readings and differential pressure control.
-When the vessel is full, catalyst is automatically transferred to the spent catalyst hopper.
+When the vessel is full, the catalyst is automatically transferred to the spent catalyst hopper.
 The skid contains a specially designed heat exchange module allowing the withdrawn catalyst to be cooled to a specified temperature.

 Gases vent from the collection vessel through a Sintered Metal Filter (SMF) and the vessel pressure is regulated by a valve on the clean side of SMF thus eliminating erosion.

 Infrequent withdrawals also result in large, sudden changes in regenerator catalyst bed level which can have a significant impact on unit operation and flue gas emissions.
-With the Johnson Matthey Catalyst Withdrawal System withdrawal is continuous so bed level can be kept constant.
+With the Johnson Matthey Catalyst Withdrawal System, withdrawal is continuous so bed level can be kept constant.

 Fabrication certification and qualifications